Positioning Swing Care as a leading authority in fibromyalgia care.

 When I first joined Swing, the company was gearing up to launch Swing Care, a cutting-edge virtual clinic specializing in fibromyalgia.

-The product team was working on the Swing Care marketing website, developing the low-fidelity prototypes for desktop and refining the copy.
+While the rest of the company was working on building the virtual clinic, the product team was focusing on the Swing Care marketing website, developing the low-fidelity prototypes for desktop and refining the copy.

-Our goal was to position Swing Care as a leading authority in the treatment of fibromyalgia and foster new patient growth.
+Our goal was to position Swing Care as a leading authority in treating fibromyalgia and foster new patient growth.

 The biggest challenge was creating a trustworthy, compelling new brand in a healthcare space and patient community that was inherently hard to break into.